Contact and Maps

 • LEED Certification to meet the university's green initiative and conservation goals.
 Sustainable design and construction includes extensive use of natural daylight throughout the building to minimize artificial lighting, automated lighting with occupancy sensors, low-flow fume hoods with energy recovery, chilled water recirculation and rain water reclamation for efficient water usage, low VOC construction products, and extensive use of recycled materials.

-To reserve the Hach Hall Atrium, please contact David Appy by email at dvappy@iastate.edu
+To reserve the Hach Hall Thiel Atrium, please contact Taylor Gerdes by email at tdgerdes@iastate.edu